bbauska/UC-Davis-Inter-jQuery/readme.md

 That&apos;s our roll 1.
 Roll 2 is exactly the same thing, we&apos;re going to generate a new random number for that.
 Then we need to set a message on our screen.
-We&apos;re going to put a message inside this game div here, and that game div is going to say, **game.innerHTML**.
+We&apos;re going to put a message inside this game div here, and that game div is going to say, <b>game.innerHTML</b>.
 We can just use game because we define this variable up here that&apos;s going to go get that thing.
 Game.innerHTML equals, and I&apos;m going to use my tick marks again because I&apos;m going to use my variable in here.
 Open and close the P.